FnOio/FnO-Steps-Composer/README.md

 All output files are stored under `_output`, per scenario.

-## Background

-### Workflow Composer Optimizations
+## Optimizations

 - Preselection to make sure that only the linked to steps are taken into account, not _all_ described steps.
-- noPermutations: disable permutations to make sure no redundant suggestions are made (e.g. when there are no dependencies between them, paths `provideFirstName > provideLastName` is equivalent to `provideLastName > provideFirstName` are deemed equivalent)
+- disable permutations to make sure no redundant suggestions are made (e.g. when there are no dependencies between them, paths `provideFirstName > provideLastName` is equivalent to `provideLastName > provideFirstName` are deemed equivalent)